banditkroot/weetwitch/README.md

 * Twitch.tv : irc.twitch.tv/6667

 ##Before starting :
 You need to [register an app on Twitch API](https://www.twitch.tv/kraken/oauth2/clients/new), with this you can have a client-id and a Twitch token, enter this two on line 6 and 7 on the script.
+You need to enter your Twitch username line 8.
 The script require `user_read`, `chat_login` and `user_follows_edit` scope.

 ##Script commands :
     /stream